-For people that use cannabis medicinally, capsules are a lifesaver.
+For people that use cannabis for medical purposes, capsules are a lifesaver.
 They’re discreet, effective, and probably fit into your daily routine better than smoking or vaping.
 You can use them to treat chronic pain, sleep disorders, anxiety, headaches, and so much more.

-Pairing cannabis with other vitamins and nutraceuticals is a great way to enhance its benefits and create medicine personally tailored for optimal health and wellness.
+Pairing cannabis with other vitamins and nutraceuticals is a great way to enhance its benefits and create medicine that is tailored for your optimal health and wellness.

-We make it easy with preloaded nutrient capsules to match with your favorite strain to create an instant and complete therapy.
+We make it easy with preloaded nutrient capsules to match with your favorite strain to instantly create a complete therapy.

 Some of our favorite formulations include:

-Use empty capsules, available online or in-store at vitamin shops, to create the perfect blend for your needs.
+Purchase empty capsules, available online or in-store at vitamin shops, to create the perfect blend for your needs.
 To make dry herb capsules, simply put your decarbed weed right into the capsule.
-You can add other vitamin or supplement powders into the capsule for an extra nutritional boost.
-For oil-based capsules, create cannaoil with the oil of your choice and use a syringe to fill the capsules.
+You can also add other vitamins or supplement powders into the capsule for an extra nutritional boost.
+Lastly, for oil-based capsules, you can create canna oil with an oil of your choice and then use a syringe to fill the capsules.
 Close them up and you’re done!